meepzh/CIS563-FluidSolver/README.md

 - none
 - velocity

+The `numUpdates` parameter can be used to set the number of frames to simulate in order to get accurate and comparable performance ratings.
+Set `numUpdates` to a non-positive number to disable this feature.
+Note that the `RECORD_PERFORMANCE` configuration needs to be enabled for this feature.

 #### Arcball ####
 The camera uses the arcball interface and can be controlled with the left and right mouse buttons and the scroll wheel.